Cuprite Chrysacolla With gold-filled wire

 The Ruins Jewelry

-Kay’s specialty is peyote stitched creations, using size 11 seed beads and occasionally as small as size 16.
-The amulet bags she crafts have about 8,000 beads, all stitched one bead at a time, taking as long as a couple of months to finish.
-Sometimes we collaborate on a work, with her bead work and my wire work.
-Only very seldom do we duplicate a previous work, unless requested.
-Our inspiration comes from many places, primarily nature.
-We love animals and fossils, and frequently use bone, fossils, leather, shells and feathers in our projects.
+Kay’s specialty was peyote stitched creations.
+The amulet bags she crafted have about 8,000 beads, all stitched one bead at a time, taking as long as a couple of months to finish.
+Sometimes we would collaborate on a work, with her bead work and my wire work.
+Only very seldom would we duplicate a previous work, unless requested.
+Inspiration comes from many places, primarily nature and ancient art.
+I love animals and fossils, and frequently use bone, fossils, leather, shells and feathers in my projects.

-Much of our business is custom work, although we do sell our work at three or four Gem and Mineral shows a year.
+Much of our business is custom work, although I do sell our work at three or four Gem and Mineral shows a year.
 (See Show Schedule page)